pagopa-archive/io-sdk/DEVEL.md

 # Using IO-SDK as a developer

 If you are one of those heroic people wanting to help and you can deal with bugs, crashes and the occasional complete destruction of you computer, you can follow with those instructions.

+After you read this document, do not forget to [check also this other document](DEBUG.md) for debugging tips.

 ## Prerequisites

 Supported development platforms are:
 - Linux Ubuntu 18.x
 - Mac OS Catalina
 - Windows 10 build 2003 with WSL2 and Ubuntu 18.04

 Also your workstation needs at least 8gb of memory.